Dhruvv5harmaa/Pixel-Tracking-Main/README.md

 Steps to send Email.<br>
-1.Make Lambda function and copy the code.<br>
+1.Make Lambda function and copy the code <br>
 2.Copy the public link of EC2 instance and paste in img tag and the href link.<br>
 3.Then click on send to send the email using AWS Lambda and AWS SES. <br>
 4.Track of reciever's data is shown on EC2 logs and stored in images/spy_pixel_logs.txt <br>